hashicorp/consul/README.md

 ## Compilation

 CoreDNS (as a servertype plugin for Caddy) has a dependency on Caddy, but this is not different than any other Go dependency.
 You have the source of CoreDNS, this should preferably be downloaded under your `$GOPATH`.
-Get all
+Get all dependencies:
-dependencies:

     go get ./...

-Then, execute `go generate`.
-This will patch Caddy to add CoreDNS (and remove the HTTP server plugin), and then `go build` as you would normally do:
+And then `go build` as you would normally do:

-    go generate
     go build

 This should yield a `coredns` binary.